 Subsequently, because of the success of the initiative, it was relaunched to allow non-military individuals to access its services and to assist them as long as they made use of the Walnut Tree’s services.

 Luke mentioned during the second launch that it was unfair to keep their services to a small number of people seeing that the majority who are outside the veteran community were in need of the same aid.

 What is it that they do?

-Basically, the foundation was established to assist Marines, Sailors, Airmen and all those who worked within the armed forces and are being affected adversely in one way or the other by the consequences of the service they offered as servicemen.
+Basically, the foundation was established to assist Marines, Sailors, Airmen and all those who worked within the armed forces and were being affected adversely in one way or the other by the consequences of the service they offered as servicemen.

-The offer health recovery activities and crisis support for those who have complicated mental health problems which include PTSD, depression, and addictions.
+They offer health recovery activities and crisis support for those who have complicated mental health problems which include PTSD, depression, and addictions.

 This team has the knowledge and capacity to properly handle people with impaired mental functioning, and they train affected people to control their own crisis and are constantly looking to become advance so they can render new and better services to veterans and others that need them.